Suge Knight: End of Death Row Records

 On April 4, 2006, Knight filed bankruptcy due to civil litigation against him in which Lydia Harris was said to have been cheated out of a 50% stake in Death Row Records.
 Under questioning by creditors, he denied having money tucked away in foreign countries or in an African company that deals in diamonds and gold.
 Bankruptcy documents filed showed Knight had no income from employment or operation of a business.
 According to financial records, his bank account contained just $11, and he owned clothing worth $1,000, furniture and appliances valued at $2,000, and jewelry worth $25,000.
 He also testified that the last time he had checked the label's financial records was at least 10 years prior.
 Knight's lawyer said that his client was still "at the helm" of Death Row and had been working on securing distribution deals for the label's catalog.
-Harris told reporters she had received a $1 million payment but had not agreed to settle the matter.
-"I'm telling you, I didn't do a settlement for $1 million.
+Harris told reporters she had received a $1million payment but had not agreed to settle the matter.
+"I'm telling you, I didn't do a settlement for $1million.
 That's ridiculous.
 Let's keep it real," she said.

-On July 7, 2006, the federal judge, Ellen Carroll, ordered a bankruptcy trustee takeover of Suge Knight's Death Row Records, saying the record label had undergone a gross amount of mismanagement.
+On July 7, 2006, federal judge Ellen Carroll ordered a bankruptcy trustee takeover of Suge Knight's Death Row Records, saying the record label had undergone a gross amount of mismanagement.

-He filed for Chapter 11 bankruptcy protection, which allows a company to continue business operations while restructuring.
+Knight filed for Chapter 11 bankruptcy protection, which allows a company to continue business operations while restructuring.
 Death Row was being operated by Neilson during the bankruptcy proceedings, while Knight oversaw his bankruptcy estate as a debtor in possession.